shageenthsandrakumar/Project-Euler/README.md

 **Approach:**

-1. Count the number of multiples below the threshold for 3, 5, and 15.
+- Count the number of multiples of 3, 5, and 15 below the threshold.
-2. Use the formula for the sum of an arithmetic series to calculate:
+- Use the arithmetic series formula to calculate the sum of each set of multiples.
-   - Sum of multiples of 3
-   - Sum of multiples of 5
-   - Sum of multiples of 15 (to correct for double-counting)
+- Correct for double-counting by subtracting the sum of multiples of 15.
-3. Calculate the final sum as:
+- Compute the final sum as:

 ```python
 final_sum = sum_of_3s + sum_of_5s - sum_of_15s